dictation-toolbox/aenea/README.rst

 Aenea client-side library
 ~~~~~~~~~~~~
+At this point, the folder C:\\NatLink\\NatLink\\MacroSystem should contain a folder named core.

-0) Copy aenea/client/aenea to C:\\NatLink\\NatLink\\MacroSystem.
+0) Copy aenea/client/aenea into C:\\NatLink\\NatLink\\MacroSystem.

-1) Copy aenea/aenea.json.example to C:\\NatLink\\NatLink\\MacroSystem and edit to suit.
+1) Copy aenea/aenea.json.example into C:\\NatLink\\NatLink\\MacroSystem.
+Rename it to aenea.json and edit to suit.

 1a) For aenea itself you have a choice -- you can either store its state and configuration files (these are used for keeping track of which dynamic vocabulary are currently active, which server to send commands to, etc) in C:\\Natlink\\NatLink\\MacroSystem, or you can store them elsewhere.
-If you store them in NatLink just edit aenea.json to suit and you're done.
+If you store them in MacroSystem just edit aenea.json to suit and you're done.
 If you want to store it elsewhere (I put it on a shared folder mounted as the E drive so I can manage it from the host), then delete all the lines except 'project_root', and set its value to whatever directory you want to manage the config from.
 Then, in that directory, copy the full aenea.json.example and edit to taste.
 Basically on startup we first load C:\\NatLink\\NatLink\\MacroSystem\\aenea.json (hardcoded), then if the project_root specified is another directory we load aenea.json from that directory, overwriting any settings, and repeat until aenea.json specifies its own path (or a cycle which is an error).
 All other config files are relative to the project_root.

 1b) If not using VirtualBox host only adapter as described above, you will need to set the host and port to the correct settings.

-4) Copy aenea/client/_hello_world_aenea.py to C:\\NatLink\\NatLink\\MacroSystem, and restart Dragon.
+4) Copy aenea/client/_hello_world_aenea.py into C:\\NatLink\\NatLink\\MacroSystem, and restart Dragon.
 Now try saying "test hello world remote grammar".
-The text "Aenea remote setup operational" should be typed through the server, into whatever window is in the foreground (including potentially the VM itself.)
+The text "Aenea remote setup operational" should be typed through the server, into whatever window is in the foreground (unless it is the VM itself.)
 The server will also print updates for every command received and executed to aid in debugging setup issues.
 If it doesn't work, check the NatLink window for backtraces as well.
 Note that the JSON-RPC library will serialize and return Python exceptions from the server to print in the NatLink window, so a backtrace in that window can be either from the client or the server.

 5) If all's well, delete _hello_world_aenea.py.